DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

 Cyclosporine comes in capsule and oral solution forms.

-Rare but serious side effects listed for Cyclosporine include kidney damage, high blood pressure, and increased risk for some types of cancer.
+Rare but serious side effects listed for cyclosporine include kidney damage, high blood pressure, and increased risk for some types of cancer (including skin cancer).

 For more details about this treatment, visit: